-Production Practices: To prepare for planting, the field is deeply plowed, disked, land-planed and then bordered7.
-The field is then pre-irrigated, allowed to dry, disked again and then furrowed to form the beds.
-Sometimes the field is land-planed again before bed formation.
-A preplant incorporated herbicide may be applied before the beds are formed.
-If a pre-plant fungicide, such as mefenoxam, is utilized it is usually applied after bed formation but prior to planning.
+Production Practices ^{7,8}: Prior to planting, the field is deeply tilled, disced, land planed, beds are formed and the field is then pre-irrigated.
+A preplant herbicide may be applied prior to bed formation.
+If a pre-plant fungicide, such as mefenoxam, is utilized it is usually applied after bed formation but prior to planting.